St. Mark's application process is the same for domestic and international students with two exceptions;

 International Applicants Attending School in China, Hong Kong, and Taiwan

 Due to the significant increase in the number of applicants from China, Hong Kong, and Taiwan; St. Mark's has partnered with Vericant in order to better accommodate students requesting an interview.
-All students who attend school in China, Hong Kong, or Taiwan are required to interview with Vericant (regardless of citizenship) before scheduling an interview at St. Mark's.
+All students who attend school in China, Hong Kong, or Taiwan are required to interview with Vericant (regardless of citizenship or the type of school they are attending) before scheduling an interview at St. Mark's.
 Vericant will conduct preliminary interviews and facilitate short writing prompts.
 Please understand that Vericant does not evaluate candidates; instead they send all information to St. Mark's for assessment.
 Our Admission Office will review the completed Vericant interviews and determine which students will be offered a second interview with a member of the St. Mark's Admission staff.
-In order to meet St. Mark's January 31st application deadline,applicants must interview with Vericant no later than January 6th.
+In order to meet St. Mark's January 31st application deadline, applicants must interview with Vericant no later than January 6th.
 Please make sure that you also complete our online inquiry form including your full name, preferred name, and email address so that we can contact you upon review of your pre-interview.

 Frequently Asked Questions